JinjingZhang1208/cs5520-project/README.md

   - Implement the interactive map and static map
   - Style:
   - Fix the unmatched style problem

+- Iteration 3
+  - Local Notification:
+  - Implement the notications to let the users store their preference date and time to get notifications for their bookmarked restaurants.
+  - Users are able to remove the notifications from the My Schedules screen.
+  - Style:
+  - Fix the unmatched style problem and removes unnecessary codes

 **Yue Zhang**
 - Iteration 1